mikhailbro/yaap/README.md

 Tired of API Portals ....
 ... with proprietary integration with one specific API Gateway?
-... with without proper multi tenancy?
+... without proper multi tenancy?
 ... with poor automation capabilities?
 ... which don't fit into your specifc API deployment workflow?